 *Will grain if requested, however you provide the grain

-*Does not include shoes, we will shoe for an additional discounted cost or you can arrange to have horse done prior to training
+*Does not include shoes, our farrier will shoe your horse while here in training at your expense or you can arrange to have horse done prior to training

 *We only accept a limited number of horses in training at a time

 Owner is responsible for any additional needs a horse may have such as joint supplements, injections, ulcer medication, and special grain.